Pinacolada64/ImageBBS/v1.2/docs/image-1_2b-sysop-manual.md

 When reading a forced e-mail file, if either of the last two lines contain the single word

-ERASEthe forced e-mail file is erased.
+`ERASE`, the forced e-mail file is erased.

-OFFthe user is logged off immediately after reading the forced e-mail.
+`OFF`, the user is logged off immediately after reading the forced e-mail.

-Note that ERASE and/or OFF must both be entered with all capital letters.
+Note that `ERASE` and/or `OFF` must both be entered with all capital letters.

 <span id="anchor-516"></span><span id="anchor-517"></span><span id="anchor-516"></span>QLeaving the E-Mail Subsystem
 --------------------------------------------------------------------------------------------------------------------

-Type Q or a command that takes you to any other subsystem.
+Type `Q` or a command that takes you to any other subsystem.

 If the user has any messages left in their e-mail inbox, they are prompted whether they want to delete them.